CStuby/Flask-AI-Small-App/README.md

 - Schedules
 - IT services

-These answers are scattered across various platforms.
+These answers can be scattered across various platforms.
 This assistant centralizes the info and uses AI to respond in a user-friendly way.

 ## 📁 Project Structure